 Djemaa El-Fna Square.

-We will start at a riad in the medina, the centre of all the action in Marrakech before heading into the souks.
+We will start in Djemaa El-Fna, the centre of all the action in Marrakech before heading into the souks.
 Here your local host will teach you the Arabic words for all the ingredients you’ll need to cook your tasty tajine, giving you insider knowledge for your shopping experience.

-Next you’ll be taken to the souks, the legendary markets where all the locals shop for food in Marrakech.
+The souks are the legendary markets where all the locals shop for food in Marrakech.
 Meats, vegetables, herbs, spices; the souks have all the freshest produce you’ll need for cooking Moroccan cuisine, and with your new Arabic skills you’ll be able to order exactly what you want from the locals.
 (And if not, the local vendors will be happy to teach you more food vocabulary!)

 Now it’s time to get your cook on!
 During your hands-on cooking class the chef will be giving you step-by-step instructions about how the locals cook traditional Moroccan cuisine.
-Famous dishes such as pastilla, tajine, tanjia, and harira are difficult to make, but with a local to show you how, you’ll be an expert in no time.
+Famous dishes such as Moroccan salad, tajine and mint tea are difficult to make, but with a local to show you how, you’ll be an expert in no time.
 You’ll learn all about the key ingredients and spices needed to make it as authentic as possible, the perfect skill to take home from your Marrakech travel experience.

 The class takes place in the beautiful setting of a traditional Moroccan riad (house), where you will meet the family and hear about medina life for a Marrakech family.
 Finally, it’s time to eat.
 You’ll get to savour the fruits of your labour and the food will taste even better as you’ve made it with your own two hands!
 Your local guide will then take you back to Djemaa El-Fna Square where the tour will finish.
 From here your guide can give you directions back to your hotel or you can continue to shop in Marrakech’s beautiful souks.